monalabs/mona-sdk/README.md

 ## Quick Start and Example

 1. Install as described above.
-2. get an "admin"-roled API key and secret from
+2. Get an "admin"-roled API key and secret from
    [your dashboard](https://dashboard.monalabs.io/admin "Team management").
 3. Set environment variables as mentioned below.
 4. Instrument code with Mona's client as seen below.